SergioCrisostomo/js-calendar/Readme.md

-#js-calendar
+# js-calendar

-A JavaScript client- & server-side calendar days generator for datepickers and apps.
-Provides day of the week, month info and some other cool stuff.
+A client- or server-side JavaScript calendar for generating days, week days and week number for datepickers and apps.
+Provides day of the week, week number, month info, can start week on monday or sunday and some other cool stuff.

 [![Build Status](https://travis-ci.org/SergioCrisostomo/js-calendar.svg)](https://travis-ci.org/SergioCrisostomo/js-calendar)